 You may have noticed the tagline for this site underneath the logo: Eat Real.
 Live Well.
 Feel Amazing.
 What exactly does “Eat Real” mean though?
 To put it simply, Real Food = Food!
 These are the foods that your body recognizes as food and that your great grandparents would understand vs. highly processed, food-like substances.

 Real food is whole, minimally processed ingredients but doesn’t outlaw entire food groups.
 It sometimes can also be referred to as whole foods or clean eating.

 Here’s a list of real food with some notes on optimal choices when possible.
 Like I said at the start, real food is just actual food so there is nothing too shocking on this list.

-- Fruits + Vegetables: Eat a variety of fruits and vegetables every day in all the colours of the rainbow.
+- Fruits + Vegetables: Eat a variety of fruits and vegetables every day in all the colors of the rainbow.
 Local/Seasonal/Organic (when possible)

 - Meat + Seafood: Focus on quality over quantity.
 Local/Grass-Fed/Pastured/Organic meat and Local/Seasonal/Sustainable seafood (when possible)